swcarpentry/r-novice-inflammation/01-supp-data-structures.md

 minutes: 45
 ---

-> ## Objectives {.objectives}
+> ## Learning Objectives {.objectives}
-> Expose learners to the different data types in R
 >
+> * Expose learners to the different data types in R
-> Learn how to create vectors of different types
+> * Learn how to create vectors of different types
->
-> Be able to check the type of vector
+> * Be able to check the type of vector
->
-> Learn about missing data and other special values
+> * Learn about missing data and other special values
->
-> Getting familiar with the different data structures (lists, matrices, data frames)
+> * Getting familiar with the different data structures (lists, matrices, data frames)

-### Understanding basic data types in R
+### Understanding Basic Data Types in R

 To make the best of the R language, you'll need a strong understanding of the basic data types and data structures and how to operate on those.